f1jey/the_beginning_of_my_adventure_as_a_programmer/README.md

-This repository was created for me as a programmer.
-There will be my projects to record the story of my beginnings.
-Good luck for me! <3
+This repository is for me as a programmer.
+Here will be my projects that will record the story of my becoming.
+Good luck to me! <3